 Data is a popular topic these days.
 OK, it has been since the days of the mainframe.
 We just have more of it now.
 With so much data being collected across so many locations, a tool like Power BI lets us connect to that data.
 Power BI enables us to present data visually, and provide intuitive details, insights and modeling examples in a familiar Microsoft Office experience.

-KnowledgeWave is pleased and excited to be presenting a no-cost awareness webinar in October on what is fast becoming a popular conversation we have with clients using Office 365, Power BI.
+KnowledgeWave is pleased and excited to be providing a no-cost awareness webinar recording that is available on-demand on a topic that is fast becoming a popular conversation we have with clients using Office 365, Power BI.
 What is Power BI, and What Can it Do, as well as why you should consider using it are all at the heart of this webinar presentation.

 One of my favorite things about writing blogs like this is to demystify stuff that many of us have been confronted with, especially in a modern workplace.
 Today, I’ll lay out what you need to know about Microsoft Teams chat files.